farinap5/bitmap4shell/README.md

 Result: 01110101
 ```

-The oposit, saving the data.
+The oposit, saving the data as did before.

 For a given byte and array of bytes, take each bit from the byte and place ending each corresponding byte from the array.